EVENT: Wilderness Basics Course 2020 - A Life Changing ExperiencePosted by Adventure 16 | 10.01.2019

 Have you always been interested in exploring San Diego’s backcountry?
-Come join us to learn more about the Wilderness Basics Course (WBC).
+Come join us to learn more about the Wilderness Basics Course (WBC) in this A16 exclusive presentation.

 WBC was recently recognized with a Special Achievement Award for its dedication in teaching San Diegans on how to be safe and comfortable in the backcountry while enjoying, exploring and protecting the planet.
 Since 1967, over 20,000 people have taken the course.
 Sponsored by the Sierra Club, both courses (North County and San Diego) are 10 weeks in duration.
 The classes are offered each winter with topics such as navigation, conditioning, equipment, clothing, first aid and incorporated into four weekend trips to the desert, mountains, and snow!